-New and amended accounting standards and interpretations are described in Note 1 to our unaudited interim condensed consolidated financial statements and Note 1 to our audited consolidated financial statements included elsewhere in this prospectus.
+New and amended accounting standards and interpretations are described in Note 1 to our audited consolidated financial statements included elsewhere in this prospectus.

 Quantitative and Qualitative Disclosures About Market Risk

 Our future income, cash flows and fair values relevant to financial instruments are dependent upon prevailing market interest rates and foreign currency exchange rates.
 Market risk refers to the risk of loss from adverse changes in market prices, foreign currency exchange rates and interest rates.
 The primary market risk we are exposed to is foreign currency exchange rate risk and interest rate risk.
 We have used derivative financial instruments to manage, or hedge, foreign currency exchange rate risk and interest rate risks related to our borrowings.